-This Hallmark is remarkable in that there are no festivals or small businesses to save big bad greedy corporations.
+This Hallmark is remarkable in that there are no festivals or small businesses to save from big bad greedy corporations.
 Two polar opposites who had always irritated each other have to work together to babysit mutual friends’ children for a week.
-Like the Katharine Hegel/ Josh Duhamel romantic comedy Life as we Know It, the woman is uptight and responsible and the guy is an overgrown frat boy.
-Only in that movie the parents were tragically killed and the couple were the designated substitute parents.
+Like the Katharine Hegel/Josh Duhamel romantic comedy Life as we Know It, the woman is uptight and responsible and the guy is an overgrown frat boy.
+Only in that movie, the parents were tragically killed and the couple was the designated joint legal guardians.
 It’s a good movie.
 Any Hallmark fan would love it.

 April 24, 2020